europa skin care : natural, organic & science-based skin care

 Amazing Inositol Benefits

 • It promotes strong, healthy hair.
-As I briefly mentioned earlier, one of the most talked about inositol benefits is how it benefits your hair.
-It’s a member of the B complex family which, as anybody who has studied will know, are known to promote strong hair, healthier hair, and faster growth.
+It’s a member of the B complex family which are known to promote strong hair, healthier hair, and faster growth.

 • It lowers cholesterol levels.
 One major health benefit of inositol is that when combined with choline, they produce lecithin in your body (which you can also obtain from soy lecithin).
 Lecithin is fundamental in breaking down fats in your body and this means that it can prevent fat build ups in the cell walls of your heart, arteries and brain by breaking down the fatty deposits.
 Less fat in your arteries, lower cholesterol.